 The health and well-being of our students is of utmost importance to us.
-Our Health Services department exists specifically to ensure and protect the health of our students.
-Located right on campus, Health Services provides a range of services, including:
+Our Wellness Center exists specifically to protect the health of our students and encourage healthy living.
+Our Center provides a range of services, including:

 - Screening: identifying current health problems and special needs of students, as well as developing programs to detect new problems.

 - Treatment of acute and chronic illness and injury.

 - Education and counseling: teaching preventive health care, disseminating information on specific health problems, referrals to appropriate specialists and agencies.

 - Encouraging a healthy lifestyle through proper diet and exercise.

 - Networking with community agencies/offices to inform students of available services throughout Lancaster, PA.

 The Wellness Center is located in Upper Miller Hall.
 The regular office hours are Monday and Wednesday, 9 am–4 pm; Tuesday, Thursday and Friday 7:30 am-3:30 pm.

 We have a doctor on campus most Thursdays from 10 am-12 noon to see students in the health office.
 Anyone who needs to see the doctor should sign up for an appointment at the Student Portal.
 (Walk-Ins will only be seen if time allows.)
 There is no cost for this service.